Darkle/create-lightscript-app/README.md

 ## Web
 * This is the default.
-* To create a LightScript skeleton for the web, run `npm init lightscript-app app-name`
+* To create a LightScript skeleton for the web, run `npx lightscript-app app-name`
 * The web skeleton includes [Browsersync](https://www.browsersync.io/) & [PostCSS](https://postcss.org/).
 PostCSS is set up so that you can use sass, less, stylus or regular css.
 * To start development, run `npm start`

 ## Node
-* To create a LightScript skeleton for the server, run `npm init lightscript-app app-name --node`
+* To create a LightScript skeleton for the server, run `npx lightscript-app app-name --node`
 * The node skeleton includes [nodemon](https://github.com/remy/nodemon#nodemon) which will automatically restart the server on changes.
 * To start development, run `npm start`

 ## Node And Web
-* To create a LightScript skeleton for an app for both the server the and web, run `npm init lightscript-app app-name --nodeandweb`
+* To create a LightScript skeleton for an app for both the server the and web, run `npx lightscript-app app-name --nodeandweb`
 * This skeleton inlcudes everything from both the Web and Node skeletons above.
 * To start development, run `npm start`